 Feast World Kitchen

-Guests at downtown Spokane’s Feast World Kitchen dine on dishes from different countries like Egypt, Ethiopia, and Eritrea to Ukraine, Venezuela, and Vietnam almost every day of the week.
-This humble eatery supports Spokane’s immigrant and refugee community by partnering with some 75 chef-entrepreneurs from nearly 40 countries who take turns renting the kitchen to serve specialties from their homelands.
+Guests at downtown Spokane’s Feast World Kitchen dine on dishes from different countries like Egypt, and Ethiopia to Venezuela and Vietnam.
+This eatery supports Spokane’s immigrant and refugee community by partnering with some 75 chef-entrepreneurs from nearly 40 countries who take turns renting the kitchen to serve specialties from their homelands.

 Wild Sage